Safe Active Streets Program

 - Shakespeare Street Bike Boulevard, Mount Hawthorn.

-The City of Joondalup is participating in the first connection to stations/ schools project.
+The City of Joondalup participated in the first connection to stations/ schools project.
 The DoT's 2015 Connecting Stations Project Report identified the Robertson Road Cycleway as an integral component to link residents with the Greenwood Train Station.

-- Robertson Road Cycleway, Kingsley (Connecting stations and schools project: Joondalup) - for more information about this project please contact the City of Joondalup.
+- Robertson Road Cycleway, Kingsley (Connecting stations and schools project: Joondalup) - for more information about this project see below or please contact the City of Joondalup.

 |City of Belmont|